Manchester United takeover: Qatari Sheikh Jassim Bin Hamad Al Thani makes 'substantial' bid for club

 The deadline to put in a bid for Manchester United passes at 10pm on Friday; Sheikh Jassim Bin Hamad Al Thani wants to restore Manchester United to their former glories with emphasis on youth and infrastructure

-Sheikh Jassim Bin Hamad Al Thani, the chairman of one of Qatar banks QIB, has made a 'substantial' bid for Manchester United.
+Sir Jim Ratcliffe's Ineos group and Qatari Sheikh Jassim Bin Hamad Al Thani launched rival bids for Manchester United on Friday.

+Ratcliffe, Britain's richest man, had indicated his intention to bid for the club last month and confirmation an offer from his company Ineos had been made came through just before the 10pm deadline set by Raine Group, who are organising the potential sale of the club on behalf of the Glazer family.

-The bid will carry no debt, and they say all profit will be reinvested into the community through the Nine Two Foundation.
+Earlier Sheikh Jassim, the chairman of one of Qatar banks QIB, made a 'substantial' bid, which would carry no debt, insisting all profit under his ownership would be reinvested into the community through the newly-formed Nine Two Foundation.

+One insider says "if the Glazers don't get top, top dollar then they aren't going anywhere" but Sheikh Jassim is prepared to pay a world-record price for a sports club to buy Manchester United.
+The current record is the £3.75bn paid for the Denver Broncos NFL team.

+The final figure paid by Sheikh Jassim will be determined after he has been given access and taken a detailed look at the company accounts.

 The Raine Group, who are organising the potential sale on behalf of the Glazer family, asked for initial bids to be made by 10pm UK time on Friday.